rsyslog/rsyslog/source/configuration/filters.rst

 which should only log at err or higher.

-Unfortunately, local6.err will permit error severity and higher, but will *not* exclude lower sevrity messages from facility local6.
+Unfortunately, local6.err will permit error severity and higher, but will *not* exclude lower severity messages from facility local6.

 As an alternative, you can explicitely exclude all severities that you do not want to match.
 For the above case, this selector is equivalent to the